Shashi-Bhushan/catalog/README.md

 ========

 This Project is an AEM based Book Catalog System.
 Hence the name Catalog.
 It's meant to be a development exercise.
-AEM version supported is AEM 6.1.
+AEM version supported is AEM 6.4.

-Note: As of Aug 15th 2017, I have started migrating this to AEM 6.4.
-Will remove this line when the project is migrated completed to AEM 6.4.

 Features -
 -   *Uses Separate UI and Content Package System.*